Tobruk (1967 film): Academy Awards

 Albert Whitlock and Howard A. Anderson were nominated for the Academy Award for Best Visual Effects.

-Home media availability
+Home media

-Universal first released this film on VHS on April 23, 1992 and again on May 15, 2002 in pan-and-scan format.
-It was released on DVD on June 12, 2012 as part of the made-on-demand Universal Vault Series.
+Universal first released this film on VHS on April 23, 1992, and again on May 15, 2002, in pan-and-scan format.
+It was released on DVD on June 12, 2012, as part of the made-on-demand Universal Vault Series.
 On January 21, 2020, Tobruk was released on Blu-ray by Kino International under its subsidiary "Kino Lorber Studio Classics" with licensing by Universal Pictures.

 The R1 DVD release has no optional English subtitles and thus, the non-English dialogue in the film is not translated.
 The Blu-ray contains optional English subtitles with limited non-English ones during certain scenes and dialogue; the film's theatrical trailer is also included as a bonus feature (in pan-and-scan format).

 There are also various Region 2 DVD and Region B Blu-ray releases.